ufidon/java/reviews/Review1.md

 - [Java Date class](https://devdocs.io/openjdk~11/java.base/java/util/date)

-What of the following function can change the value of a passing variable?
+Which of the following function can change the value of a passing variable?
 ---
 ```java
 void changeMe(int i){ i=10; }